IPad Pro (M5): Connectivity

-The iPad Pro (M5) features comprehensive wireless capabilities including Wi-Fi 7 (802.11be) with 2x2 MIMO and simultaneous dual-band operation, an upgrade from the Wi-Fi 6E standard in the previous generation.
+The iPad Pro (M5) features Wi-Fi 7 (802.11be) with 2x2 MIMO and simultaneous dual-band operation, an upgrade from the Wi-Fi 6E standard in the previous generation.
 It supports Bluetooth 6 and includes the Apple N1 wireless networking chip.
 The device also introduces support for Thread networking technology for enhanced smart home connectivity.

 Wi-Fi + Cellular models include the Apple C1X cellular modem and support for 5G (sub-6 GHz) with 4x4 MIMO and Gigabit LTE with 4x4 MIMO.
-The device uses advanced eSIM technology and is not compatible with physical SIM cards.
+The device uses eSIM technology and is not compatible with physical SIM cards.
+Only Wi-Fi + Cellular models include GPS/GNSS.

-The M5 also supports external display connectivity via Thunderbolt/USB 4, with capability for one external display at up to 6K resolution at 60Hz or up to 4K resolution at 120 Hz (new).
+The M5 also supports external display connectivity via Thunderbolt/USB 4, with capability for one external display at up to 6K resolution at 60 Hz or up to 4K resolution at 120 Hz.

 Design and colors

-The iPad Pro (M5) maintains the same form factor as the M4 generation but omitted the engraved iPad Pro logo from the back; it is available in two sizes (11-inch and 13-inch) and two finish options: Silver and Space Black.
+The iPad Pro (M5) maintains the same form factor as the M4 model but omitted the engraved iPad Pro wordmark from the back.
+It is available in two sizes (11-inch and 13-inch) and two finish options: Silver and Space Black.
 The tablet's thickness, measuring 5.1 mm for the 13-inch and 5.3 mm for the 11-inch model, is preserved from the previous generation.